nccgroup/umap2/gadget/README.rst

 on your platforms.

-Since there are differences in the kernel APIs between different kernels, we provide 2 versions of the patched inode.c (gadgetfs module source), their names are inode.c.{KERNEL_VERSION}.patched.
+Since there are differences in the kernel APIs between different kernels, we provide 2 versions of the patched inode.c (gadgetfs module source):

-There aren't that many changes in gadgetfs anymore, so if you have a rather updated kernel, you should probably be able to use one of the versions.
+  - inode.c-v4.4.9 for kernel v4.4.9 which is widely used (at the time) for the BeagleBone black
+  - inode.c-v4.6_and_up which should be compatible at least up to v4.8-rc5

-**Note:** Currently we assume that all operations are running as root.
+**Note:** Currently we assume that all operations are performed as root.

 ::

   $ pip install -e $UMAP2_HOME
   $ cd $UMAP2_HOME/gadgetfs
+  # VERSION is as mentioned above
-  $ cp inode.c.MY_KERNEL_VERSION.patched inode.c
+  $ cp inode.c.VERSION inode.c
   $ make modules
   $ cp gadgetfs.ko /root/